opus1993/pubrepo/content/post/TenReasonsILoveTidyTuesday/index.md

 The community is friendly to beginners.
 If you mention you are participating in Tidy Tuesday for the first time, you will most likely get a warm welcome.
 I love to see first-time participants contributing to the community.
 You can always ask for feedback on your plot and get useful suggestions.

     8. Explore interesting data sets
-Tidy Tuesday data sets have covered the Office, fast-food calories, airline safety, alcohol consumption, pets, and Animal Crossings, to name a few.
+Tidy Tuesday data sets have covered the Office, fast-food calories, airline safety, alcohol consumption, pets, Animal Crossing, and others.
 If you are looking for a data set to explore and practice with, you can pick one from the list of previous data sets.

 ![The Office Episodes](./unnamed-chunk-10-1.png)

     9. Try different plot types
-There are so many types of graphs – line graphs, bar graphs, box plots, violin plots, heat maps, dot plots… The [R graph gallery](https://www.r-graph-gallery.com/) gives a nice overview of the many different visualisation types available.
+There are so many types of graphs – line graphs, bar graphs, box plots, violin plots, heat maps, dot plots… The [R graph gallery](https://www.r-graph-gallery.com/) gives an overview of the many different visualisation types available.
 Not all types will be suitable for each data set.
 However, with the variety of Tidy Tuesday data sources you will eventually get to try pretty much all graph types.

 ![Twitter Popularity](./unnamed-chunk-14-2.png)

     10. Get inspired to tidy up elsewhere
-Watching others on their Tidy Tuesday learning journey also inspires me to set aside time to organize and improve my skills to take on new challenges.
+Watching others on their learning journey also inspires me to dedicate time to organize and improve my own skills.
 [Neal Grantham](https://twitter.com/nsgrantham) follows all TidyTuesday submissions at [tidytuesday.rocks](https://shiny.rstudio.com/gallery/tidy-tuesday.html).
-Go there and take a moment to check out the work of datavisualization pros, like [Cedric Scherer](https://twitter.com/CedScherer), [David Sjoberg](https://twitter.com/davsjob), and [Georgios Karamanis](https://twitter.com/geokaramanis).
+Take a moment to check out the work of data visualization pros, like [Cedric Scherer](https://twitter.com/CedScherer), [David Sjoberg](https://twitter.com/davsjob), and [Georgios Karamanis](https://twitter.com/geokaramanis).

 > Inspired by [Veerle van Son's Surrounded by Data blog](https://surroundedbydata.netlify.app/post/tidy-tuesday/)